microsoft/TypeScript-Handbook/pages/Functions.md

 Of note, only the parameters and the return type make up the function type.
 Captured variables are not reflected in the type.
-In effect, captured variables are part of the 'hidden state' of any function and do not make up its API.
+In effect, captured variables are part of the "hidden state" of any function and do not make up its API.

 ## Inferring the types